Trombone: Valve attachments

 The modern bass trombone usually has two valve attachments to provide all of the notes that are absent on an instrument with no valves (B♮_{1} – E_{2}).
 This allows the player to produce a complete chromatic range upwards from the pedal register.

 The first valve is an F attachment the same as that found on a tenor trombone and extends the range down to C_{2}.
 The second valve, engaged together with the first, lowers the instrument to D (or less commonly, E♭) and provides the low B_{1}.
 The second valve can be dependent, where it serves to lower the F attachment to D and has no effect alone.
 More commonly the second valve is independent, where it can be engaged separately to lower the instrument to G♭, or to D when both are engaged.

 Single-valve B♭ bass trombones with an F attachment are still made but are now less common than two-valve bass trombones.
-They are essentially very large bore tenor trombones, and likewise cannot provide the low B♮_{1} without lowering the valve to E with a long tuning slide.
+The single valved B♭ bass trombones are essentially very large bore tenor trombones, and likewise are unable to provide the low B♮_{1} without lowering the valve to E with a long tuning slide.